|

 information, and if the condition has not changed and you are otherwise

-qualified the AME will issue the certificate.
-These standards may be updated at any time.
+qualified the AME can issue the certificate.
+These standards are current as of August 8, 2016, however may be updated at any time.
 To insure that you are being guided by the most recent one clicking on one of the following conditions or diseases will take you directly to the FAA AASI Page for that particular disease or condition.
 To return to this page please click you Browser Back Button.